teamsquirtle29/OneRoof/readme.txt

         (e.g. accepted maintenance request, apartment inspection, etc)
-    GET: gets all events (only events in the future, ignores events that have passed) from table depending on role expects 'role' (role of current user) and 'user_id' (id of current user) in request header if the role is 'manager', display all events if role is 'resident', display only public events (with resident_id of NULL) or events where their id is the event's 'resident_id'
+    GET: gets all events (only events in the future, ignores events that have passed) from table depending on role expects 'role' (role of current user) and 'user_id' (id of current user) in request header if the role is 'management', display all events if role is 'resident', display only public events (with resident_id of NULL) or events where their id is the event's 'resident_id'

   '/messages'